-In Collections the District continued the extension of central sewer into the Town of Blue River and spent \$684,616 in 2012.
-In 2011 the District spent \$467,622 and in 2010 the District spent \$1,176,144 on extending central sewer into the Town of Blue River.
-Future extensions are planned for the Town of Blue River in 2014.
+In Collections, the District continued the extension of central sewer in the Ten Mile Vista Subdivision, Breckenridge Park Estates Subdivision and along Highway 9 in Blue River and spent \$239,754.
+Future sewer line extensions are planned for the Town of Blue River in 2014.

 The District depreciates its capital assets.
-See Note 1 of Notes to Financial Statements-summary of Significant Account Policies-Capital Assets on page 9 and Note 3 of Notes to Financial Statements-Capital Assets on page 13.
+See Note 1 of Notes to Financial Statementssummary of Significant Account Policies-Capital Assets on page 9 and Note 3 of Notes to Financial Statements-Capital Assets on page 13.